 When Will Your Arraignment Happen?

-After your arrest, you will be booked into custody, and you can post bail to be released.
-If you post bail and get released, your arraignment date will be scheduled.
+After your arrest, you will be issued a citation to appear in court or be booked into custody.
+If you post bail and get released or are issued a citation, your arraignment date will be scheduled within a few weeks.

 If you're not able to post your bail, you will remain in custody.
-Your case will be taken to the prosecution who has forty-eight days (excluding holidays and weekends) to file your charge.
-If no charge is filed, you will be released from custody.
+Your case will be taken to court within 48 hours of your arrest, not including weekends or holidays.

 What Takes Place at a Spousal Battery Arraignment?